TCLee-tech/Google/Kubernetes Solutions/Running Dedicated Game Servers in GKE.md

    --network game \
    --machine-type=n1-standard-2 \
    --zone=${zone_1}
+   --disable-addons=HttpLoadBalancing,HorizontalPodAutoscaling
 ```
+Note that HTTP load balancing and auto-scaling feature of Managed Instance Group are disabled, because we are implementing a custom scaling manager in this lab.
 With managed instance group, the default Container Engine image template includes Kubernetes components and automatically registers node with master on startup.

 3. Set up local Cloud Shell with [authentication credentials](https://cloud.google.com/sdk/gcloud/reference/container/clusters/get-credentials) to access Kubernetes cluster.